restaumatic/taskrunner/README.md

 - Fast - if there's nothing to do, returns quickly (<1s, ideally <300ms)

+## "Prime cache" mode

+When migrating from another system behind a flag, it is sometimes desirable to build on the old system but still fill remote cache one the new one.
+For that occasion, a special "prime cache mode" is there.

+It modifies the behavior in the following way:
+- `snapshot` never downloads remote cache (incl. fuzzy) - to avoid overwriting stuff (which we assume is already built via another mechanism)
+- `snapshot` always skips the job
+- remote cache is uploaded, despite job being skipped

+To use it, first build using another system, and the run `taskrunner` with `TASKRUNNER_PRIME_CACHE_MODE=1`

 ## Possible features

 - Support stdin?
 For now redirected from `/dev/null`